OmarMiniesy/Notes/Security/Web Application Security/File Upload.md

 - Trying to URL encode, [[Web Encoding]], the dots and slashes: `mins%2Ephp`.

-- Adding semicolons or null byte characters: `mins.php;.jpg` or `mins.php%00.jpg`.
+- Adding semicolons or null byte characters before the file extension: `mins.php;.jpg` or `mins.php%00.jpg`.
 Other chars to inject:
 ```
 %20
 %0a